 Going Hollywood

-Will you agree with the esteemed film historian or the regular guy who simply has a passion for movies?
-Conversations between a man who knows Hollywood, historian, Tony Maietta, and enthusiastic film buff, Brad Shreve, about cinema and television from Hollywood's Golden Age to contemporary hits.
+Will you agree with the esteemed film historian, or the regular guy who has a passion for movies?
+Tony Maietta and Brad Shreve have conversations about cinema and television from Hollywood's Golden Age to contemporary hits.
 They discuss—and sometimes disagree on—their favorite films and TV shows.
 Listen for insightful discussions that blend expertise with passion, and they'll take you behind the scenes of Hollywood as they explore storytelling, casting, characters, and more.

 Recent Episodes